The SweetSpot® Investment Strategy

 Backtesting has certain inherent limitations, meaning that most strategies fall short when investors attempt to duplicate backtested results.
 Here, however, while the backtest showed a clear advantage over the market, SweetSpot’s real-time results far exceeded what the backtest would have predicted.
 The backtest merely confirmed that the strategy would have achieved market-beating returns over a longer time horizon than the period in which it has been actively traded.
 Still, no representation is made that investors will see profits similar to either actual or hypothetical past results.

 SweetSpot Investments (SSI) is the publisher of The SweetSpot Report, a quarterly newsletter.
-The Report’s editor is Neil Stoloff, a former federal environmental lawyer and a student of investing for over 25 years.
+The Report’s editor is Neil Stoloff, a former federal environmental lawyer and a student of investing for over 30 years.
 Since 2005, Neil has had most or all of his personal equity assets invested in The SweetSpot® Investment Strategy.

 The SweetSpot Portfolio’s past trading record is reported here.
 Proprietary information that would identify open Portfolio positions is omitted.

 The SweetSpot Portfolio’s past performance is not an assurance of similar future returns.
 It should not be presumed that current or future trades will be profitable or will equal or exceed the returns of past trades.
 Money invested in the stock market is risk capital that can be lost.
 SweetSpot’s reported track record relates to trades that were entered and exited in real time on the dates indicated.
 All reported returns, both gross and net, assume the reinvestment of dividends and other fund distributions.
 Gross returns show SweetSpot’s record in identifying investment candidates compared with buying and holding a representative market-index fund.
 Net returns show what an investor would have earned after SSI’s current advisory fee and trading costs are deducted.
 SweetSpot investing is about the method and not the manager.
 Reported returns do not reflect the effects, if any, of material market or economic conditions on trade sizing or intra-trade activity that might have affected actual returns for better or worse.
-See more-detailed disclosures in SSI’s Form ADV Part 2 brochure.
+See more-detailed disclosures here.

 Sketches from behaviorgap.com are reproduced here with the permission of the artist, Carl Richards.